-To see how fast the scores are calculated, add CALCULATE\COUNT\PER\SECOND as a solverStatisticType.
+To see how fast the scores are calculated, add calculate_count_per_second as a problemStatisticType.

 The initial high calculate count is typical during solution initialization.
 In this example, it's far easier to calculate the score of a solution if only a handful exams have been added, in contrast to all of them.
 After those few seconds of initialization, the calculate count is relatively stable, apart from an occasional stop-the-world garbage collector disruption.